 The second tradition broken was that they got ready for the wedding together.
 It was such a special experience.
 The groom even helped the bride into her dress and they exchanged gifts before heading off to their ceremony.
 Similar to a first-look it meant they got the couples portraits out of the way before the ceremony and as such got to spend more time with guests during the drinks reception.

-Finally, as shown in the main picture on this post, they walked down the aisle together.
+Finally, they walked down the aisle together.
 They felt it inappropriate for father of the bride to “give her away” again so, instead, they entered together in a lovely display of unity.

 MANAGING GUESTS AT SEQUEL WEDDINGS